jnakic/df2016-ml-wave/README.md

 * [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

-After installation is complete. open a console and check that the java version is 1.8 or higher by running the following command:
+After the installation is complete, open a console and check that Java version is 1.8 or higher by running the following command:

 ``java -version``